Validation of Modern JSON Schema: Formalization and Complexity: through examples

-The order in which the keywords appear in the schema is irrelevant for this mechanism; as formalized later, the result is the same as if the $\qunProps$ keyword were always evaluated last among the keywords inside a same schema.
+The order in which the keywords appear in the schema is irrelevant for this mechanism; as formalized later, the result is the same as if the $\qunProps$ keyword was always evaluated last among the keywords inside its schema (i.e., its \emph{adjacent} keywords).

 The definition of {\evaluated} in the specifications of {\DTwenty} (\citep{specs2020}) presents many ambiguities, as testified by online discussions such as {\citeoneone} and {\citefiveseven}.
-These ambiguities do not affect the final result of evaluation, but only the error messages that are generated; these aspects are further discussed in the Supplementary Material, and we will formalize here the interpretation that is more widely accepted.
-We believe that an important contribution of this work is that it provides a precise and succinct language where these ambiguities can be discussed and settled.
+These ambiguities do not affect the final result of the evaluation, but only the error messages that are generated; these aspects are further discussed in the {\FV}, and we will formalize here the interpretation that is more widely accepted.
+We believe that an important contribution of this work is that it provides a precise and succinct language in which these ambiguities can be discussed and settled.